mrFavoslav/KeyDrop-Giveaway-Bot/README.md

    ![Tampermonkey Image 7](https://api.favoslav.cz/v1/assets/keydropbot/monkey/7.png)

 9. Then go to KeyDrop, click on the extension, and you should see the script.
 Activate it and refresh your page with F5.

+10. You also need this extension [NopeCHA Chrome](https://chromewebstore.google.com/detail/nopecha-captcha-solver/dknlfmjaanfblgfdfebhijalfmhmjjjo).
+For other browser search "your browser nopecha extension" eg. "firefox nopecha extension"

 ### App